Walmart will have Black Friday deals all through November

 The Blackstone 22-inch Griddle will be on sale for $99 from Nov.
 14 to 15.

-Discuss: Walmart's Black Friday sales kick off Nov.
-4. Here are the best deals already announced
+Discuss: Walmart's Black Friday sales kick off later today.
+Here are the best deals already announced

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.